apache/incubator-graphar/docs/libraries/spark/spark.md

 ### Reader

-The GraphAr Spark reader provides an extensive set of interfaces to read GAR files.
+The GraphAr Spark reader provides an extensive set of interfaces to read GraphAr format files.
 It reads a collection of vertices or edges at a time and assembles the result into the Spark DataFrame.
 Similar with the reader in C++ library, it supports the users to specify the data they need, e.g., a single property group.

-After content has been read into the Spark DataFrame, users can leverage it to do graph processing, execute SQL queries or perform various transformations (such as adding new vertices/edges, reorganizing the edge order, and changing the file type) and then write it back into GAR files if desired.
+After content has been read into the Spark DataFrame, users can leverage it to do graph processing, execute SQL queries or perform various transformations (such as adding new vertices/edges, reorganizing the edge order, and changing the file type) and then write it back into GraphAr format files if desired.

-To utilize the GAR Spark reader, please refer to the following example code.
+To utilize the GraphAr Spark reader, please refer to the following example code.

 ```scala
 // construct the vertex reader